 Table 1: Security Functional Requirements for Distributed TOEs

 The ST for a distributed TOE must include a mapping of SFRs to each of the components of the TOE.
 (Note that this deliverable is examined as part of the ASE_TSS.1 and AVA_VAN.1 Evaluation Activities as described in [SD, 5.1.2] and [SD, 5.6.1.1] respectively.)
-The ST for a distributed TOE may also introduce a “minimum configuration” and identify components that may have instances added to an operational configuration without affecting the validity of the CC certification.
+The ST for a distributed TOE may also introduce a ‘minimum configuration’ and identify components that may have instances added to an operational configuration without affecting the validity of the CC certification.
 [SD, B.4] describes Evaluation Activities relating to these equivalency aspects of a distributed TOE (and hence what is expected in the ST).

 Security Problem Definition

-A network device has a network infrastructure role that it is designed to provide.
-In doing so, the network device communicates with other network devices and other network entities (i.e. entities not defined as network devices because they do not have an infrastructure role) over the network.
-At the same time, it must provide a minimal set of common security functionality expected by all network devices.
-The security problem to be addressed by a compliant network device is defined as this set of common security functionality that addresses the threats that are common to network devices, as opposed to those that might be targeting the specific functionality of a specific type of network device.
-The set of common security functionality addresses communication with the network device, both authorized and unauthorized, the ability to perform valid and secure updates, the ability to audit device activity, the ability to securely store and utilize device and Administrator credentials and data, and the ability to self-test critical device components for failures.
+A Network Device has a network infrastructure role that it is designed to provide.
+In doing so, the Network Device communicates with other Network Devices and other network entities (i.e. entities not defined as Network Devices because they do not have an infrastructure role) over the network.
+At the same time, it must provide a minimal set of common security functionality expected by all Network Devices.
+The security problem to be addressed by a compliant Network Device is defined as this set of common security functionality that addresses the threats that are common to Network Devices, as opposed to those that might be targeting the specific functionality of a specific type of Network Device.
+The set of common security functionality addresses communication with the Network Device, both authorized and unauthorized, the ability to perform valid and secure updates, the ability to audit device activity, the ability to securely store and utilize device and Administrator credentials and data, and the ability to self-test critical device components for failures.

 Threats